 Weight = Density × Volume

-So measuring just under one cup gives an approximation close to 100g of flour.
+So measuring a little under ¾ cup would usually be too low, while measuring just under ⅞ cup gives an approximation much closer to 100g of flour.

 Taking Advantage Of Packaging Labels And Measurements On Food Containers